xdw1995/123/README.md

  https://drive.google.com/file/d/1HZ5pPetnkpIzj7cXUfFHGwOoVu7ed7E5/view?usp=sharing
 Note: DIFF and RGB are the same network,  the difference is  inter-frame information and single frame information.

+prepare dataset:
+The ucf101 videos needs to be put in '/data/xuwd/video/'.
 trainRGB:
 python trainrgb.py

 traindiff:
 python traindiff.py

 traintsm:
 python traintsm.py

+each python file has a submit fuction, you can run it to submit.